 One of the most common misconceptions among newbies to coworking is that you just need to ‘build it and they will come’.
-The hope being that if you’re in a prominent location, and you’ve built a great workspace, then people will just magically waltz through your door and sign up.
+The hope is that if you’re in a prominent location, and you’ve built a great workspace, then people will just magically waltz through your door and sign up.

-Sadly, even with a stellar workspace in a highly sought after location, you still need to get the word out and engage with your target audience.
+Sadly, even with a stellar workspace in a highly sought-after location, you still need to get the word out and engage with your target audience.
 In other words, you need a marketing budget.

-The cost of acquiring members is sometimes easy to track (e.g. if a large company who wants a private office comes via a broker or a paid Google Ad), other times it’s less easy to track (perhaps a freelancer takes a hot desk after they’ve come across a blog post you’ve written).
+The cost of acquiring members is sometimes easy to track (e.g. if a large company that wants a private office comes via a broker or a paid Google Ad), other times it’s less easy to track (perhaps a freelancer takes a hot desk after they’ve come across a blog post you’ve written).
 But whether it’s easy or hard to track, there’s always a cost.

 Knowing your ‘Customer Acquisition Cost’ will not only inform your marketing budget, but it will also help you track which marketing channel is working best once you launch.

-Estimate of how long it takes to reach break even (and mature occupancy)
+Estimate of how long it takes to reach break-even (and mature occupancy)

 Estimating how long it will take to fill the space at the beginning is important for two reasons.

 Firstly – it’s necessary because there will be an initial shortfall of cash that you will need to allow for.
-Before the space breaks even your costs will exceed your revenue and knowing how long this could take will inform the size of the cash float you need to start off with.
+Before the space breaks even your costs will exceed your revenue and knowing how long this could take will inform the size of the cash float you need to start with.